 Drifting away from an eerily empty avenue, a lonely figure heads downstairs, into a metro station…

-The book is a compilation of work done during the larger Crisis-Scape project.
+Athens and the War on Public Space is a compilation of work done during the larger Crisis-Scape project.
 The team comprised Klara Jaya Brekke, Dimitris Dalakoglou, Ross Domoney, Christos Filippidis, and Antonis Vradis.